leomsfreitas/leomsfreitas/README.md

 <br/>

 <p width="70%">
-Software Engineering student with practical experience in software development, CI/CD, cloud environments, and Natural Language Processing research.
-My projects and studies also involve language models, agent-based architectures, RAG, and MCP servers, exploring their integration into software systems.
+Hands-on experience in software development, CI/CD, cloud environments, and Natural Language Processing research.
+My projects and studies also involve language models, agent-based architectures, and the integration of AI systems with external tools and knowledge sources.
 </p>

 <br/>